Narcissists, Sex and Fidelity

 In his quest to find new sources, he again embarks on ego-mending bouts of sex, followed by the selection of a spouse or a mate (a Secondary Narcissistic Supply Source).
 Then the cycle re-commence: a sharp drop in sexual activity, emotional absence and cruel detachment leading to abandonment.

-The second type of narcissist is mostly sexually loyal to his spouse.
+The cerebral narcissist is mostly sexually loyal to his spouse.
 He alternates between what appears to be hyper-sexuality and asexuality (really, forcefully repressed sexuality).
 In the second phase, he feels no sexual urges, bar the most basic.
 He is, therefore, not compelled to "cheat" upon his mate, betray her, or violate the marital vows.
 He is much more interested in preventing a worrisome dwindling of the kind of Narcissistic Supply that really matters.
 Sex, he says to himself, contentedly, is for those who can do no better.

-This is not affected abstinence or ostentatious celibacy, though.
+This is not affected abstinence or grandiose celibacy, though.
 The repressed libido all but vanishes and, in this sense, the cerebral narcissist is intermittently asexual, albeit never sex-averse.
 Many cerebral narcissists are also schizoids and avoid gratuitous social contact as they do sexual congress.

 Both types of avoidance have similar psychodynamic roots: fear of loss of control and of escalation as others are seen to dictate the frequency, intensity, and details of sexual or social encounters (the cerebral narcissist may end up being bored out of his mind, or compelled to participate in activities he would rather avoid) and the perception of sex and gregariousness as breaches of personal boundaries: sexual or social partners know no limits and are liable to be all over the cerebral narcissist if he allows them, driving him to defend his privacy aggressively and unpleasantly.